fork123aniket/fork123aniket.github.io/_pages/workexperience.md

 **Organization: *IBM Systems Development Lab, India***
 - ***Apr 2022 - Mar 2023: Senior Data Scientist***
   - Created a multivariate time series-based neural learning framework that utilizes generic machine learning algorithms (LSTM, GRU, and RNN) to impeccably predict run-out memory times of 300k+ storage systems in the resources pool, which resulted in the reduction of resource exhaustion time by 91%.
-  - Developed a novel approach to segment storage systems based on their respective predicted behaviors in terms of average growth in usable capacity over a specific forecasting window period, which in turn helped fill the missing data present in the time series.
+  - Developed a novel approach to segment storage systems based on their respective predicted behaviors in terms of average growth in usable capacity over a specific forecasting window period, which, in turn, helped fill the missing data present in the time series.
   - Designed and implemented pipelines for various stages of development, starting from extracting high-dimensional data in the form of multivariate time series (with underlying non-continuous dynamic) from a storage data lake to training ML time-series algorithms and predicting the storage systems' capacities.
   - Created and optimized online inference approach to quickly serve the incoming requests for storage systems' capacity predictions at scale, leading to a 70% decrease in the framework's time to respond to user traffic requests.
   - Introduced the entire framework as a fully operational machine learning-driven IBM Storage Insights product feature with low latency and high throughput, serving numerous customers' requests in real-time.